Skip to content

 Additions: If you want to take the dip up a notch, mix in a can of drained and chopped artichokes.
 You could also add in some freshly grated parmesan cheese.

-Storage: Store in a covered container in the refrigerator for up to 1 week.
+Storage: Store in a covered container in the refrigerator for 4-5 days.

 Nutrition